 where two distinct cases should be highlighted.
 By setting the parameter $\gamma$ and the functions $\eta$, $\xi$ to be real we study the vibrational modes of bright soliton.
 Considering decay modes requires redefinition $\gamma\rightarrow -i\gamma, \gamma\in \mathbb{R}$ while the functions $\eta,\xi\in\mathbb{C}$.
 Dilatation symmetry along with an additional scaling of the field $\psi$ by factor $\frac{1}{\lambda^{\frac{1}{4}}}$ allows us to write simplified linearized equations of motion\footnote[2]{For a moment we neglect the prime sign in the next two equations, however it is crucial to remember that time and space coordinates are transformed as $t^{'}=2m\mu t$, $x^{'}=\sqrt{2m\mu}\cdot x$ and $\psi^{'} = \left(\frac{2m\mu}{\lambda}\right)^{-\frac{1}{4}}\psi$.} for vibrational modes

 and for decay modes, we redefine $\xi\equiv(\eta+\xi^{\ast})$

-An extensive numerical scanning (we implied this approach in \cite{Galushkina:2024iad}) of modes with known boundary conditions has failed to find any modes at any value of the parameter $\mu$ other than zero modes.
+An extensive numerical scanning (we applied this approach in \cite{Galushkina:2024iad}) of normalizable modes which are localized in spatial dimension has failed to find any modes at any value of the parameter $\mu$ other than zero modes.
 This result is in agreement with the well-known Vakhitov-Kolokolov criterion, since the bright soliton (\ref{NR soliton}) does not belong to the stability region

 or the instability region